-Canada's asset management industry is highly competitive and is dominated by a small number of larger players.
-As at December 31, 2016, SAM managed approximately \$8.1 billion of AUM.
+The North American asset management industry is highly competitive and is dominated by a small number of larger players.
+As at December 31, 2017, SAM managed approximately \$5.7 billion of AUM, concentrated mainly in its physical bullion trusts as well as sub-advisory agreements for actively-managed resource funds.
 SAM has historically been a manager of specialized, focused funds where the Corporation believes that (i) it has a competitive advantage due to its investment management expertise; and (ii) it is able to add value as compared to a benchmark or index.